trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 #### Chapter Summary:

-The internet has transformed our society and basically every life of every human on the planet.
+The internet has transformed our society and  every life of every human on the planet.
 But it too has evolved and is under threat from top down imposed rules of government, trying to seize control over it's free nature and make it do their bidding.
 But so far it has stayed mostly free and even continued evolving new ideas such as cryptocurrencies and the more abstract idea oof a Blockchain, that could disrupt the top down grasp of power from governments for good.
 Revolutionizing public service and turning it into something that is evolving to meet the people's demands better, faster and more efficient, enabling the same benefits that markets had on things we purchase but this time the benefits go to things that we pay for by taxes.
 Roads, public infrastructure and other public services where we take their mediocricy for granted.

 ## Epilogue - The Evolution of the Future